CLASS EIGHT - PLANTS AND FLOWERS

 Prizes: 1st: $10, 2nd: $7, 3rd: $5

-37. | "I'm Fresh" - A mini design using fresh plant material.
-Maximum 13am (5") in any direction |
+38. | "I'm Fresh" - a mini design using fresh plant material - Maximum 13am (5") in height, width, or depth |

-38. | "I'm Dried" - A mini Design using dried plant material.
-Maximum 13 cm (5") in any direction. |
+39. | "I'm Dried" - a mini Design using dried plant material.
+Maximum 13 cm (5") in height, width, or depth |

-39. | "Mari Golds" A small design featuring marigolds A small design is from 14 cm to 25 cm (5 ½" - 10") which must not to exceed 26 cm (10") in any direction |
+40. | "Mari Golds" - a small design featuring marigolds A small design is from 14 cm to 25 cm (5 ½" - 10") which must not to exceed 26 cm (10") in any direction |

-40. | "Country Roads" A design using wayside materials which may include wild flowers |
+41. | "Country Roads" - a design using wayside materials which may include wild flowers |

-42. | "Colours of the Seasons" A design using a variety of flowers and grasses |
+42. | "Colours of the Seasons" - a design using a variety of flowers and grasses |

-43. | "Where Have all the Flowers Gone" A design using only foliage. |
+43. | "Where Have all the Flowers Gone" - a design using only foliage |

-44. | "Pave Design" Pave design using any plant material.
+44. | "Pave Design" - pave design using any plant material.
 Size is limited to 21 cm (8") in any direction |

-45. | "Sedum Delight" A design using sedum only. |
+45. | "Sedum Delight" - a design using sedum only |

-46. | "Reflections" - A water-viewing design - usually a line design in a shallow container with 1/2 to 2/3 of the container surface showing water. |
+46. | "Reflections" - A water-viewing design usually a line design in a shallow container with 1/2 to 2/3 of the container surface showing water |

 DESIGN SPECIALS: THORNDALE & AREA HORTICULTURE SOCIETY: